lucspt/talm/README.md

 Now, you will need to download a dataset.

-You can do so with the rye command:
+You can do so with the command:

 ```text
 rye run download_data <ds-name> [OPTIONS]